Los Angeles Storage Lockers: A 2025 Cost Guide

 Don’t forget to look up!
 One of the most underused areas in a storage unit is the vertical space.
 Most units have high ceilings, and using that height effectively can dramatically increase your storage capacity.
 Sturdy, stackable boxes are your friends here – always place the heaviest boxes on the bottom and lighter ones on top to prevent crushing.
 If your budget and the facility rules allow, consider adding freestanding shelving units.
 This allows you to organize smaller items and avoid creating unstable, tall stacks of boxes, making it safer and easier to access your belongings when you visit.

-Organize Your Unit for Easy Access Later
+Plan Your Layout for Quick and Easy Access

 When you start placing items into your storage locker, think about how you’ll need to access them.
 It’s a good idea to create a rough floor plan.
 Try to leave a small walkway down the center or along one side so you can reach items at the back without having to empty half the unit.
 Place items you anticipate needing more frequently towards the front.
 It’s also super helpful to create an inventory list of what’s in your unit – you can keep this on your phone or a clipboard at home.
 Finally, allow for some airflow by leaving a little space between your stacks of boxes and the unit walls.
 This helps prevent mildew and keeps your items in better condition over time.